-There has been a net loss of one small business unit.
-There has been small loss of B8 floorspace in the South of Basingstoke Road to change to an industrial use.
+There has been a net loss of four small business units.
+There has been no change in B8 floorspace in the South of Basingstoke Road.

 8. Housing

 - 8.1 The key policies relating to housing are as follows:

 - H1: Provision of Housing

 - H2: Density and Mix

 - H3: Affordable Housing

 - H4: Build to Rent Schemes

 - H5: Standards for New Housing

 - H6: Accommodation for Vulnerable People

 - H7: Protecting the Existing Housing Stock

 - H8: Residential Conversions

 - H9: House Extensions and Ancillary Accommodation

 - H10: Private and Communal Outdoor Space

 - H11: Development of Private Residential Gardens

 - H12: Student Accommodation

 - H13: Provision for Gypsies and Travellers

 - H14: Suburban Renewal and Regeneration

 - 8.2 The main strategic purpose of policies is as follows:

 - Ensure a good supply of housing of 689 dwellings per annum 2013-2036;

 - Ensure a good supply of affordable housing;

 - Ensure a mix of housing in Reading including provision of family housing;

 - Ensure high standards for new homes; and

 - Set out policy for sites for student accommodation and for gypsies and travellers.